softworkz/embyuserwiki/Quick-start.md

 * TV shows should include season and episode numbers in the name, and be stored in separate folders per show.
 For example: "\TV\Homeland\Homeland s01e01.mp4"

 * Music should be stored within artist and album folders, such as "\Music\Artist\Album\tracks"

+## Install the Server
+Once your media is named and organized, it's time to install the Server.
+The server is available on a number of platforms and devices from Windows to Linux, Mac, FreeBSD and Nas devices.

+See